simplesamlphp/simplesamlphp/modules/core/docs/authsource_selector.md

 The SourceIPSelector is an implementation of the `AbstractSourceSelector` that uses the client IP to decide what Authentication Source is called.
 It works by defining zones with corresponding IP-ranges and Authentication Sources.
-The 'default' zone is required and acts as a fallback when none of the zones match a client's IP-address.
+The 'default' zone is optional and acts as a fallback when none of the zones match a client's IP-address.
+When set to `null` a NotFound- exception will be thrown.

 An example configuration would look like this: